 - Any information that is available via the IVR or NMP

-The IVR User Guide, located under Educational Resources, explains how to use the IVR and what information it offers.
+The IVR User Guide explains how to use the IVR and what information it offers.
 CMS regulations do require Medicare providers to use the IVR.

 The End User Manual for the NMP provides more details on what can be found within it.